gybber-dev/cronex-docs/legals/terms.md

 CRONEX is not responsible in any way for the transfer of your virtual assets outside your CRONEX account.

 A user shall receive the purchased crypto assets into his/her wallet instantly (within a few minutes), taking into account swift changes in prices of the crypto asset, momentary crypto asset illiquidity of the crypto asset providers of Cronex and other external circumstances that may affect the speed of crypto asset transfers.
-In case of not receiving your crypto assets within 24 hours, please contact our technical support:[support@cronex.io](mailto:support@cronex.io).
+In case of not receiving your crypto assets within 24 hours, please contact our technical support: [support@cronex.io](mailto:support@cronex.io).

 Fees for services and exchange rates
 ------------------------------------